 The Company estimates the fair value of the warrant liability using level 3 inputs and the Monte Carlo simulation model at each balance sheet date.
 Monte Carlo simulation model requires the input of subjective assumptions including the expected volatility of the underlying stock.
 These subjective assumptions are based on both historical and other information.
 Changes in the values assumed and used in the model can materially affect the estimate of fair value.
-This amount is recorded as a warrant liability which is included in other liabilities in the consolidated balance sheets at March 31, 2016 and 2015.
+This amount is recorded as a warrant liability which is included in other liabilities in the consolidated balance sheets at March 31, 2017 and 2016.
 Any subsequent changes from the initial recognition in the fair value of the warrant liability are recorded in current period earnings as a general and administrative expense.
-During the years ended March 31, 2016 and 2015, expenses of \$5,137,000 and \$459,000, respectively, were recorded in general and administrative expenses due to the change in the fair value of the warrant liability.
+During the years ended March 31, 2017 and 2016, a gain of \$3,764,000 and a loss of \$5,137,000, respectively, were recorded in general and administrative expenses due to the change in the fair value of the warrant liability.